wudi-bu/NASA-Africa/README.md

 ## Summary

-This document describes the soil property prediction and crop suggestion website of the team Anindya Paul, Archana Bajaj,Di Wu and Litao Chen.
-This is project is originated from a keggle competation which is a soil property prediction algorithms based on input spectrum.
-We implemented an algorithms and further add features like providing suitable crop options based on soil property and suggesting furtilizers to maximize user benefit. and gi
+This document describes the soil property prediction and crop suggestion website of the team of Anindya Paul, Archana Bajaj, Di Wu and Litao Chen.
+This is project is originated from a keggle competation which is a soil property prediction algorithm based on input spectrum.
+We implemented the algorithm and further add features like providing suitable crop options based on soil property and suggesting furtilizers to maximize user benefit.
-E-soil is a powerful tool for farmers,scientist
+In general, E-soil is a powerful tool for farmers, scientists and agricultural companies.